Skip to content

 Front Migration Checklist

 If you are preparing to migrate your support or shared inbox operations into Front, having a detailed checklist is essential.
-Front is powerful, flexible and fast, but you only get a smooth migration when the environment is prepared well and when you understand what must be done through API and what must be configured manually.
+Front offers a robust API and flexible workspace model, but you only get a smooth migration when the environment is prepared well and when you understand what must be done through API and what must be configured manually.

 Scope the migration

-Start slow.
-Get clear on the basics.
+Get clear on the basics before touching any code.
 Rushing this part causes painful rework later.

 • Decide how many years of conversation history you are moving.